-So, you’ve just come across a hypie Clickbank product called Fast Profits Online that rings alarm bells in your head, right?
+So, you’ve just come across another hypie Clickbank product that rings alarm bells in your head, right?

-But does this mean the product in question I’m about to review is definitely a flat-out scam to avoid at all costs, huh?
+But does this mean the product in question I’m about to discuss is definitely a flat-out scam to avoid at all costs, huh?

 There’s only one way to find out the truth…

 Owner: Michael Carson, allegedly.

 Before taking the plunge into this unbiased review.

 See HOW you can turn your hobby or passion into a sustainable income online…